jierui-cell/sedimix/README.md

 9. **classification_index**:
    - Folder path and name of the classification index to use.
-   - Example: "/path/to/index/nt" (nt is index filename prefix (minus trailing .X.cf). after untaring for Centrifuge; for Kraken2, there is no need for this extra reference, and the path to the untar index folder is suffix)
+   - Example: "/path/to/index/nt" (after untaring for Centrifuge, nt is the index filename prefix (minus trailing .X.cf); for Kraken2, there is no need for this extra reference, and the path to the untar index folder is suffix)

 10. **memory_mb**:
    - Maximum memory (in megabytes) allocated to the pipeline.
 This should align with the max_memory parameter in the snakemake command.
-   - Default: 200000 (around 200 GB)
+   - Example: 200000 (around 200 GB)

 11. **taxID**:
    - Path to a CSV file containing taxonomic IDs of interest for classification.
-   - Default: "/path/to/primates_taxids.csv"
+   - Example: "/path/to/primates_taxids.csv"

 12. **calculate_from_mapdamage**:
    - Boolean (True or False) to indicate whether to perform additional analysis using mapDamage results.